SharePoint/sp-dev-docs/docs/solution-guidance/portal-navigation.md

 ## Rationale for a custom navigation solution

 There are many reasons why a portal architect might decide to pursue a custom navigation solution.
-Most reasons are related to the fact that modern portal designs are responsive in nature and usually include a feature-rich navigation system; as such, attempts to map the proposed design onto SharePoint ultimately fail because the out-of-box server-side navigation controls cannot be configured to meet one or more requirements of the proposed design.
+Most reasons are related to the fact that modern portal designs are responsive in nature and usually include a feature-rich navigation system; as such, attempts to map the proposed design onto SharePoint ultimately fail because the out-of-the-box server-side navigation controls cannot be configured to meet one or more requirements of the proposed design.
 Specific examples follow.

-The out-of-box control:
+The out-of-the-box control:

 - And its management UX do not support a responsive UI design.
 - Does not exhibit the required behaviors (such as flyout/hover, mega menu, rich media, Lazy Load).